Daichi Hashimoto: Big Japan Pro Wrestling (2015–present)

-In June 2015, Daichi began wrestling in Big Japan Pro Wrestling (BJW), primarily teaming with Kazuki Hashimoto (no relation) as "Team Yamato".
+In June 2015, Hashimoto began wrestling in Big Japan Pro Wrestling (BJW), primarily teaming with Kazuki Hashimoto (no relation) as "Team Yamato".
 On January 1, 2016, BJW announced that Hashimoto had signed with the promotion, making him a full-time member of their roster, representing their Strong division.
 In October 2017, he won his first tournament, the Saikyo Tag League, teaming with Hideyoshi Kamitani, winning their Strong block, before defeating the winners of the Deathmatch block, Abdullah Kobayashi and Ryuji Ito, in the finals.
 On December 17, Hashimoto won his first title, when he defeated Hideki Suzuki for the BJW World Strong Heavyweight Championship.
 On February 2, 2018, Hashimoto adopted his father's alter-ego from Stampede Wrestling, Hashif Khan, for the third show of the day.
 On November 4, 2019, he defeated Kohei Sato to win the World Strong Heavyweight title for the second time.
 His second reign would last until October 2020, when he lost it to Yuji Okabayashi.
 On December 26, 2020, Hashimoto won his fourth Yokohama Shopping Street Six-Man Tag Team title with Kamitani (who's in his fifth reign) and Yuya Aoki (who's in his first reign).
-On March 16, 2021, during a BJW/ZERO1 joint show, after he and Shinjiro Otani defeated Daisuke Sekimoto and Yuya Aoki in the main event, Otani gifted Daichi the robe his late father wore for his tenth anniversary in the business.
+On March 16, 2021, during a BJW/ZERO1 joint show, after he and Shinjiro Otani defeated Daisuke Sekimoto and Yuya Aoki in the main event, Otani gifted Hashimoto the robe his late father wore for his tenth anniversary in the business.

+Personal life

+On June 30, 2023, Hashimoto announced in a handwritten letter to his fans that he had gotten married on March 6, 2023 (the same date as his wrestling debut) and that his first child, a son, was born on June 16, 2023.